drone911/cortex-xsoar-contributions/README.md

-# Palo Alto Network's Cortex XSOAR Public Contributions
+# Cortex XSOAR (formerly Demisto) Public Contributions
 -> I had major involvement in the development of these market-leading security product integrations within XSOAR.
 I have linked code samples (at specific commits) for which I had majority contribution.
 | Name                                      | Links                                                                                                                                                                                                                             |
 |-------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|